Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 This airlock internal width must be about 1.5 m to accommodate intermediate heat exchanger radial piping and the intermediate heat exchange bundle manifold outside diameter.

 The open steel lattice is fabricated in sections that are field assembled.
-The open steel lattice has a flat bottom for low friction sliding over the underlying layer of ball bearings.
+The open steel lattice has a flat bottom.
 The open steel lattice bottom plates must smoothly fit together.
 On top of the bottom plates, directly under the fixed fuel bundles, must be trays containing neutron absorbing gravel.
 This gravel must not be permitted to foul the movable fuel bundle actuators.

 ACTUATOR PLAN VIEW: